 Fry them, poach them, boil or bake them—any way you crack them, eggs are delicious and nutritious.
 They’re considered nature’s most perfect foods, packed with protein and amino acids.
 As much as we rely on them for breakfast, lunch, and dinner (and dessert, of course!), there are many interesting facts about eggs that aren’t common knowledge.

 Enjoy some of these lesser-known tidbits about eggs:

 - Chef hats traditionally have pleats equal to the number of ways that you can cook an egg.

 - Harriet, a hen from the United Kingdom, laid the world’s largest egg in 2010.
 Her astonishing egg measured 9.1 inches in diameter.

 - It takes a hen between 24 and 26 hours to develop an egg.
 Once she lays an egg, the development of a new egg normally starts within 30 minutes.

 - Chickens don’t produce one egg at a time.
 Instead, producing hens normally have several eggs in various stages of development.

-- Eggshell colors have nothing to do with flavor or nutritional value of the egg.
-Brown, white and even blue and green egg shells are simply indicative of the breed of hen.
+- Eggshell colors have nothing to do with the flavor or nutritional value of the egg.
+Brown, white, and even blue and green eggshells are simply indicative of the breed of hen.

 - The hen’s diet determines the color of the yolk.
 Some producers feed natural supplements like marigold petals so that their hens lay eggs with brighter yolks.

-- There are several reasons why we eat chicken eggs instead of duck or turkey eggs.
-Chickens lay more eggs, they need less nesting space and they don’t have the strong mothering instincts of turkeys and ducks, which makes egg collection easier.
+- There are several reasons why commonly we eat chicken eggs instead of duck or turkey eggs.
+Chickens lay more eggs, they need less nesting space, and they don’t have the strong mothering instincts of turkeys and ducks, which makes egg collection easier.